tamu0x8/bookbot/README.md

 # bookbot
-This is a project assignment in boot.dev
+This is a project assignment in boot.dev.
+This bot will output how many times a character is used in a inputed text file.

 # How to use?
 * Create a books directory in project directory